Core Values of the Awakening Church

 6) LOVE – We have a heart for the greatest commandment to always be obeyed and practiced in all of our relationships.
 We strive to first love God with all of our heart, soul, mind, and strength and second to love our neighbors as we love ourselves with a bond of unity and peace.
 We seek to have God as the first love of our hearts and not to walk in lukewarmness, complacency, or apathy in our relationship with Him.
 We long to forever seek God with all of our heart and to worship Him in spirit and in truth.
 We strive to be led by the Holy Spirit so that the fruit of the Holy Spirit will be made manifest in our lives.
 (Mark 12:28-31; John 4:24; 1 John 2:5; 3:10, 16-18; 4:7-8, 12, 16-21; Rev. 2:4; Luke 14:26-27, 33; Ps.
 34:14; 42:20; 63:1; 133:1; John 17:20-23; Heb.
 12:14; Phil.
 2:1-11; Gal.
 5:22-23).

 8) PRAYER – We believe that one of our greatest and primary weapons in our warfare as Christians is that of prayer.
+We depend on God ultimately and not methods to grow our church.
 We believe in the enormous power of prayer to revive one’s heart, to heal, to bring a nation back to God, to set one free from the bondage of sin, to restore joy to one’s life, to bring about a miracle, etc. We believe in the necessity of Holy Spirit led, faith filled, authoritative, and fervent prayer that moves mountains, changes people, nations, and circumstances, and releases God’s power and hand to move in a given situation.
 We long as a church to always be known as a “house of prayer,” and as a people of expectant faith in a big and faithful God (Matt.
 17:14-21; 21:13,18-22; Mark 11:20-24; Acts 1:14; Ephesians 6:18; James 5:16-18; 1 John 5:14-15).

 9) THE FAMILY – We aim at helping families who are hurting and struggling relationally.
 We seek to offer clear teaching, counsel, prayer, support, and guidance to marriages and families.
 We want to help out in any way we can with offering wisdom on parenting and having a successful and biblical marriage.
 We affirm the different roles and responsibilities of the husband and wife in the marriage that are meant to complement one another to the glory of God.
 We believe God puts a high value on marriages and families (although we do acknowledge that God has given some the gift of singleness).
 We long to see marriages that reflect the relationship Jesus has with His church and children that are raised in the discipline and instruction of the Lord(Gen. 2:18-24; Song of Solomon; Mal.
 2:15-16; Eph.
 5:22-33; 6:1-4; 1 Cor.
 7; 1 Peter 3:1-7).